vlyubchich/lectures_ts/README.md

 Todo
 - check presence of comments "<!--" in QMD files to fix that.
+- check comments from past PDFs to fix typos
 - check that all labels # are cited (figures, tables)
 - check grammar
 - check :: and library() calls and add packages to the software list